Public Worship: The Heavenly Pattern

 - Unfortunately, many of the people in the congregation are doing more standing and looking than they are singing.

-While these innovations represent up-to-date worship leadership in the second decade of 21st Century Evangelical America, the less than full participation in worship singing is not a new problem by any means.
+While these innovations represent up-to-date worship leadership in the third decade of 21st Century Evangelical America, the less than full participation in worship singing is not a new problem by any means.
 While warning against casting the congregation as an audience and grieving the lack of involvement, I have little scriptural issue with any of these presentational choices.
 Just as I did for more than 30 years of worship leading, I’m sure each worship leader prays each week about the level of involvement by the people of congregation.
 Is there a scriptural principle we can find to help more people open their hearts, minds, and mouths to worship?
 I think one answer is what Moses saw on Mt.
 Sinai.

 What Old Moses Saw on the Mountain